floydhub/fastText/README.md

 2017-03-02 12:09:27,870 INFO - Progress: 2.6%
 ```

-Once the training is complete, you can view the generated output (model and word vector) in your browser using
+Once the training is complete, you can view the generated output (model and word vector) in your browser ([docs](http://docs.floydhub.com/commands/output/))
 ```
 floyd output <RUN_ID>
 ```